 Picasso and grandson

-Protean Picasso: Drawings and Prints from the National Gallery of Canada and Selected Paintings from International Collections, an exhibition that brings together the full scope of the artist's career through drawings, prints and paintings, opened at the Vancouver Art Gallery on October 15, 2005 and will remain on display through January 15, 2006.
-Art Daily also has a report on it.
+Protean Picasso: Drawings and Prints from the National Gallery of Canada and Selected Paintings from International Collections, an exhibition that brings together the full scope of the artist’s career through drawings, prints and paintings, opened at the Vancouver Art Gallery on October 15, 2005 and will remain on display through January 15, 2006.

 Most exciting news for Vancouver’s art mavens was that Picasso’s grandson Olivier Widmaier Picasso was in Vancouver last week for the opening.
 He also gave a talk at Robson Square about his biography Picasso: The Real Family Story, to counter books published by his cousins who’ve offered darker portrayals of their famous grandfather.
 Saturday’s (Oct.15th) Vancouver Sun has an interesting interview of Olivier Picasso, by Amy O’Brian.
 Because it may be not be available for long, I’ve copied it in full below.

 Living by Picasso or with Picasso is the question for a grandson